nfrechette/acl/docs/misc_integration_details.md

 A small number of defines are exposed and can be used to finetune the behavior.

-### ACL_NO_INTRINSICS
+### RTM_NO_INTRINSICS

-This define prevents the usage of intrinsics unless explicitly requested by the integration manually (e.g. you can still defined `ACL_SSE2_INTRINSICS` yourself).
+This define prevents the usage of intrinsics unless explicitly requested by the integration manually (e.g. you can still defined `RTM_SSE2_INTRINSICS` yourself).
 Everything will default to pure scalar implementations.

 ### ACL_USE_POPCOUNT